fbpx

 Locations: Various venues across Bude

-The Bude Jazz Festival 2023, which has been going for more than three decades, was cancelled in both 2020 and 2021 due to that oh-so-lovely coronavirus so the 33rd edition was rolled on to 2022.
+The Bude Jazz Festival, which has been going for more than three decades, was cancelled in both 2020 and 2021 due to that oh-so-lovely coronavirus, so the 33rd edition was rolled on to 2022.
 But it was worth the wait as this much-loved festival put a swing into the steps of all the jazz fans who graced the gigs in 2022.
+Then along came the 2023 Bude Jazz Festival, which was another big success.

-That means that this year the 2023 Bude Jazz Festival is in its 34th edition, which is pretty impressive in an era that doesn’t place this most colourful art from at the top of the list in terms of young people enjoying and experiencing it.
+The 2024 Bude Jazz Festival enters its 35th edition, which is pretty impressive in an era that doesn’t place this most colourful art from at the top of the list in terms of young people enjoying and experiencing it.
 But we hope that lots of young people do make it to the festival as it’s the young blood which will keep it going well into the future.

-Also look out for gigs by Baby Jools and the Jazzaholics, the City Steam Jazz Band, the Martin Dale Quartet, the Dart Valley Stompers, The Tom Morgan Trio and The Jake Leg Jug Band.
-Oh, and of course it wouldn’t be Bude Jazz Festival without the jazzy Bude Street Parade, which plays at 10.30am at the Parkhouse Centre on the Tuesday.
+Baby Jools and the Jazzaholics were also on the bill, as were the City Steam Jazz Band, the Martin Dale Quartet, the Dart Valley Stompers, The Tom Morgan Trio and The Jake Leg Jug Band.
+Oh, and of course it isn’t Bude Jazz Festival without the jazzy Bude Street Parade.

-Click on the ‘website’ link above for the full programme.
-There really is the full gamut of jazz bands on the menu, from traditional to New Orleans style, including ragtime, blues, bop, classic and mainstream.
+Click on the ‘website’ link above for the full programme when it’s published.
+Expect the full gamut of jazz bands on the menu, from traditional to New Orleans style, including ragtime, blues, bop, classic and mainstream.
 Young and old.
 Single acts and full ensembles.
 This incredible cross-section of styles is always represented in Bude every year at the Bude Jazz Festival.

-Six venues play host to gigs across the town in late August and early September 2023, including the Falcon Hotel, Brendon Arms, Parkhouse Centre, Bude and North Cornwall Golf Club and Bude Methodist Church.
-Check out the official website for all the gigs, dates, times and venues.
+Six venues traditionally play host to gigs across the town in late August 2024, including the Falcon Hotel, Brendon Arms, Parkhouse Centre, Bude and North Cornwall Golf Club and Bude Methodist Church.
+Check out the official website for all the gigs, dates, times and venues when they are announced.
 And then tune up that band and book a spot in the north’s coast’s most happening town.
 And all that jazz.